 Preventative Care: What Services Are Always Free Under Insurance?

-Understanding the Mechanics of No-Cost Preventative Care
+No-Cost Preventative Care

 Preventative care is medical infrastructure designed to identify health risks before they transform into chronic or acute conditions.
 Under current federal regulations, most private health plans, including those from providers like Blue Cross Blue Shield, UnitedHealthcare, and Aetna, must cover a suite of services without requiring a copayment, co-insurance, or meeting your deductible.
 This is because preventative medicine is statistically proven to reduce long-term costs; for instance, every $1 spent on childhood immunizations saves an estimated $10.90 in direct medical costs.